-- The proposed communication mast, allows for multiple service providers to attach and house their equipment on the mast, decreasing the need for additional communications masts to be erected in the area. - The benefits of telecommunications services in modern society are potentially limitless.
+• The proposed communication mast, allows for multiple service providers to attach and house their equipment on the mast, decreasing the need for additional communications masts to be erected in the area.

+- The benefits of telecommunications services in modern society are potentially limitless.
 The proposed activity will increase the coverage of these telecommunications services, including providing a more reliable and wider coverage. - The social benefits are considered to greatly outweigh any potential negative environmental impacts from the activity.
 The activity would create a more efficient telecommunications service, considered as essential to the business and private sector. - The construction of the telecommunications mast is considered as part of the essential services for the greater community.
-The data capabilities provided by the proposed mast are important in business, education and for the public, and has thus become paramount for social and economic development. - The impact on the visual character of the area is expected to be low but acceptable. - There are no significant biodiversity features present on site and the site contains no indigenous natural vegetation. - The proposed site is not located within a Critical Biodiversity Area ("CBA") or Ecological support Area (ESA) and no populations of threatened plant or animal species were observed on site.
-No cultural or historical aspects were identified on the site.

-- The e Sir Lowry's river flows past the western boarder of the property.
-However, the mast is proposed within the existing build footprint within the property, behind existing walls of the property.
-No wetlands in or in close proximity to the site. - No cultural or historical aspects were identified on the site. - The proposed communications mast is not expected to produce any noise or odours during the operational phase. - Some noise can be expected during the construction phase, but this will be temporary and expected to be negligible.
+The data capabilities provided by the proposed mast are important in business, education and for the public, and has thus become paramount for social and economic development. - The impact on the visual character of the area is expected to be low but acceptable. - The proposed site is not located within an ESA and there are no watercourses near the site There are no significant biodiversity features present on site and the site contains no indigenous natural vegetation. - The proposed site is not located within a Critical Biodiversity Area ("CBA") and no populations of threatened plant or animal species were observed on site.
+No cultural or historical aspects were identified on the site. - No cultural or historical aspects were identified on the site. - The proposed communications mast is not expected to produce any noise or odours during the operational phase. - The Visual Impact of a 25m Tree mast is considered low. - Some noise can be expected during the construction phase, but this will be temporary and expected to be negligible.